demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

 > We will be handling the unique constraint violation errors later in this blog post.

 Great!
-With this we can wrap up the implementation of the `createUser` function.
+With this, we can wrap up the implementation of the `createUser` function.

 ## Passing The Dependency

-The new `createUser` takes a first parameter `getDataCtx` of type`GetDataContext`.
+The new `createUser` function takes a first parameter `getDataCtx` of type `GetDataContext`.

-To make it available, first we need to change the `webPart` function in receive this as a parameter and use it for partially applying it to the `createUser` function
+To make it available, first, we need to change the `webPart` function to receive this as a parameter and use it for partially applying it to the `createUser` function

 ```fsharp
 // src/FsTweet.Web/UserSignup.fs